Famous/framework/control-flow.md

 For `zelda.zulu:yield`, the injected content will only be allowed if the injected elements have `id="main-content"` or `id="sidebar-content"`.
 Moreover, it specifically designates the elements within its own tree that the surrogate content will be placed. (`#main-content` will be inserted into `#main`, and `#sidebar-content` will be inserted into `#sidebar`.)

 `$yield` is one of the most fundamental control-flow operations in BEST, because it makes component nesting, layouts, and default/overrideable content possible.
-And although most components will never need to use `$yield` behaviors directly, almost all will indirectly make use of it, any time they declare even a simple nested tree:
+And although most components will never need to use `$yield` behaviors directly, almost all will indirectly make use of it -- any time they declare even a simple nested tree:

     <view>
         <other-thing></other-thing>